SEMOSS/documentation/docusaurus/docs/Get Started/Key Concepts.md

 ![PolicyBot](../../static/img/OverviewImages/PolicyBot.png)

-> _Policy Bot, an example of a GenAI app hosted on CFG AI_
+> _Policy Bot, an example of a GenAI app hosted on SEMOSS_

 In practice, these three work together in a unified workflow:
 1. The end user enters input into the UI.
 Based on the user's input, the UI will make calls to the middleware code.